 ABOUT THE SOUND

 There was sound in the primordial plasma before stars, and that sound was instrumental in shaping the stars into existence.
 OF SOUND BEFORE THE STARS is a kind of sonic time travel, composed with sound modeled by Mark Whittle, University of Virginia, on acoustic waveform data embedded in the Cosmic Microwave Background, which captures the first waves in the earliest time of the universe that we detect.
 Glissandos are interwoven, modeled from the red-shift data captured by the 100-inch telescope that proved the expansion of space.
+Please click here for a review of Cosmic Sounds in the LA Times.

 ABOUT THE ARTIST